Learning low-rank latent mesoscale structures in networks: Experimental Details

 \subsection{Figure~\ref{fig:recons_bd_plot}}

-\commHL{ For each experiment $Y\leftarrow X$ in Figures~\ref{fig:recons_bd_plot}\textbf{b}--\textbf{e}, we plot
+For each experiment {$X\leftarrow Y$} in Figures~\ref{fig:recons_bd_plot}\textbf{b}--\textbf{e}, we plot

-where $k = 21$ and $W$ is the network dictionary of $r=25$ latent motifs in network $X$ that we determine using our NDL algorithm (see Algorithm~\ref{alg:NDL}) for a $k$-chain motif with the corresponding network $F=([k], A_{F})$ {for} $T=100$ iterations, $N=100$ {injective} homomorphisms per iteration, an $L_{1}$-regularizer with coefficient $\lambda=1$, and the MCMC motif-sampling algorithm $\mathtt{MCMC}=\mathtt{PivotApprox}$. {The distribution $\pi$ is} the stationary distribution $\hat{\pi}_{F\hookrightarrow \G}$ (see \eqref{eq:approx_pivot_statioanary_dist_inj}) of the MCMC injective motif-sampling algorithm (see Algorithm~\ref{alg:motif_inj} and Proposition~\ref{prop:inj_hom_coverage}).
-For each mesoscale patch $A_{\x}\in \R^{k\times k}$, we compute the linear approximation $\hat{A}_{\x;W}$ (see line 16 of Algorithm~\ref{alg:NDL}). {We approximate} the expectation in the numerator of \eqref{eq:fig_bd_plot} using a Monte Carlo method.
+where $k = 21$ and $W$ is the network dictionary of $r = 25$ latent motifs in network {$Y$} that we determine using our NDL algorithm (see Algorithm~\ref{alg:NDL}) for a $k$-chain {motif} $F=([k], A_{F})$ for $T=100$ iterations, $N = 100$ injective homomorphisms per iteration, an $L_{1}$-regularizer with coefficient $\lambda = 1$, and the MCMC motif-sampling algorithm $\mathtt{MCMC} = \mathtt{PivotApprox}$.
+The distribution $\pi$ is the stationary distribution $\hat{\pi}_{F\hookrightarrow \G}$ (see \eqref{eq:approx_pivot_statioanary_dist_inj}) of the injective {MCMC} motif-sampling algorithm (see Algorithm~\ref{alg:motif_inj} and Proposition~\ref{prop:inj_hom_coverage}).
+For each mesoscale patch $A_{\x}\in \R^{k\times k}$, we compute the linear approximation $\hat{A}_{\x;W}$ (see line 16 of {Algorithm~\ref{alg:network_reconstruction}}).
+We approximate the expectation in the numerator of \eqref{eq:fig_bd_plot} using a Monte Carlo method.
 Specifically, from the convergence result in Proposition~\ref{prop:inj_motif_conv}, we have